drawbu/drawbu.dev/README.md

 You have all the dependencies in the nix flake, so you can just run the `nix develop` command and you will have everything you need.
-You will have also available the `rundev` command for fast iteration on the project.
+You will have also available the `nix run .#dev` command for fast iteration on the project.

 The project depends on Go (with a few deps), Tailwind and Templ.